near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 There are two types of integration tests we can expect to use:

-- **NEAR Shell** serves as a console swiss army knife with the ability to manage accounts, contracts and more
+- **NEAR Shell** serves as a console Swiss army knife with the ability to manage accounts, contracts and more
 - **`near-api-js`** (our JavaScript API) wraps the NEAR JSON RPC API and exposes NEAR Wallet authentication

 Only the first, using NEAR Shell, will be addressed here in any depth.
 Its key limitation is that we cannot orchestrate cross-contract calls.